opendroid/the-gpl/chapter4/README.md

 		GDPBillions  int16   `xml:"gdp_billions,omitempty" json:"gdp_billions,omitempty"`
 	}
 ```
-Note that names of struct fields that json encoder should manipulate should be exported i.e capitalized.
+Note that names of struct fields that json encoder should manipulate should be exported i.e. capitalized.
 This metadata will provide hints to library to use a JSON as:
 ```json
 {